sophienyaa/Honda-Motorcycle-Dash/README.md

 ## Software & Features

-The code is written for the ESP32 in C++ and is designed to be built with PlatformIO
+The code is written for the ESP32 in C\C++ and is designed to be built with PlatformIO

 On startup the device connects to the bike's ECU and displays the following information